w3f/w3f-education/docs/Substrate/section8/pallet-coupling.md

 ---
 id: pallet-coupling
-title: Pallet coupling
+title: Pallet Coupling
-sidebar_label: Pallet coupling
+sidebar_label: Pallet Coupling
 description: Learn how to couple pallets to each other, and the differences between tight and loose (and when to use which).
 ---